ScalaConsultants/akka-message-visualization/README.md

 Timeline simply shows duration of either an actor's life or a message's transfer duration.
 Usually it is very short for messages and much longer for actors.
-However, if beginning of an interval starts at timeline's beginning (earliest event) or timline's end (latest event) it means that complete knowledge wasn't available within logs:
+However, if beginning of an interval starts at timeline's beginning (earliest event) or timeline's end (latest event) it means that complete knowledge wasn't available within logs:

  * actors with lifespan span starting in the beginning were either created as first actors within the system or were assumed to live at the beginning of the recorded time frame.
 Similarly actors which intervals reach the end either